 Fattoush!
 Vibrant, colorful, rich and bursting with flavor!
 A Middle Eastern /Lebanese bread salad that you will find on the menu of all Lebanese restaurants around the globe - and a staple salad in all Lebanese homes.
 Fresh vegetables, toasted or fried pita bread, and a bright dressing composed of freshly squeezed lemon juice, sumac pomegranate molasses, and olive oil.
 A peasant and a clean rich salad that has become trendy and fashionable to the extent that some added fruits and cheese to it.
 Ok, though I personally like some kind of fruit in my salad, but definitely not in fattoush.
 If you really want an authentic Lebanese fattoush, just stick to veggies and bread!

-Fattoush has two star ingredints that give the dish a sweet and tangy flavor.
-Sumac and pomegranate molasses!!
+The two tangy star ingredients in fattoush are Sumac and pomegranate molasses!!
 Both will take the dish to another level of flavor.
 The major vegetables used in fattoush are cucumbers, tomatoes, mint leaves, parsely, purslane leaves, radishes and romain salad.
 But there is always a room for your imagination.
 As you must have noticed in the list ingredients that I added white and red cabbage leaves.
 The cabbage leaves provide the fattoush with an extra pleasant crunchiness.

 It is so filling on its own, but I know that a fit diet isn't complete without protein.
 And it tastes wonderful together with barbecues!
 Serve it with your grilled meat, chicken or fish.
 Mmmm, heavenly delicious!